1 What is LPG?

 LPG Storage

-Figure 1: Vapour Pressure of Propane at various Temperatures
+Figure 1: Vapour Pressure of Propane at Various Temperatures

 2.2 Logistics

-Horton spheres are usually constructed on-site from the ground up due to their complex design, once they reach a certain size, whilst bullets can be transported in units or sections and installed or assembled on site.
+Due to their complex design, Horton spheres are usually constructed on-site once they reach a certain size, while bullets can be transported in units or sections and installed or assembled on-site.

-2.3 Constructability and practicalities
+2.3 Constructability and Practicalities

 2.3.1 Safety distances